DebbiePotts87/how-to-visit-the-netherlands/README.md

 ### Strategy
 * What problem the project intends to solve.
     * Users looking for information on activities and places to eat in The Netherlands are provided with hundreds of websites, however these websites all contain the same information.
 To find multiple activities that are not the same the user would have to use multiple sites.
-This website aims to break out of the typical theme for a tourist site for The Netherlads and provide out of the box places to visit, eat and special events.
+This website aims to break out of the typical theme for a tourist site for The Netherlands and provide out of the box places to visit, eat and special events.
     * User needs.
         * Somewhere to eat
         * Somewhere to visit which isn't a well known tourist attraction